cloudfoundry/bosh-cli/docs/cli_workflow.md

 ## 7. Starting SSH Tunnel

 The CLI creates a reverse SSH tunnel to Micro BOSH VM using the properties provided in the manifest.
-This allows the agent on the Micro BOSH VM to access the registry, which is running on the machine where `bosh-micro deploy` was run.
+This allows the agent on the Micro BOSH VM to access the registry, which is running on the machine where `bosh-init deploy` was run.

 ## 8. Waiting for Agent